TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 48/Jeremiah 48.21.md

 ---

-And judgment is come upon the plain country, upon Holon, and upon Jahzah, and upon Mephaath,
+Judgment is come on the plain country, on Holon, and on Jahzah, and on Mephaath,